Discipleship Training

 As the gospel advanced, the apostles refined and clarified doctrine, addressed disorder, and organized maturing congregations.
 They strengthened believers in holiness, unity, and endurance, urging them to hold fast to sound teaching and the transforming power of the gospel.

-1 Corinthians (55) – Confronts division and moral disorder, calling believers to unity and holiness grounded in the gospel.
+1 Corinthians (55): Confronts division, immorality, and disorder, calling believers to unity and holiness grounded in the gospel.

-Romans (57) – Unfolds the righteousness of God in salvation, joining Jew and Gentile in one faith and one mission centered around the gospel.
+Romans (57): Unfolds the righteousness of God in salvation, joining Jew and Gentile in one faith and one mission centered on the gospel.

-Hebrews (60s, pre-70) – Strengthens weary believers by revealing Jesus as the final high priest whose sacrifice and covenant surpass all others.
+Hebrews (60s, pre-70): Strengthens weary believers by revealing Jesus as the final high priest whose covenant and sacrifice surpass all others.

-1 Timothy (63–65) – Instructs leaders to teach sound doctrine, model godliness, and organize the household of faith wisely.
+1 Timothy (63–65): Instructs leaders to teach sound doctrine, model godliness, and steward the household of faith wisely.

-Jude (65–68) – Calls believers to contend for the faith and to persevere in mercy, truth, and prayer.
+Jude (65–68): Calls believers to contend for the faith and persevere through mercy, truth, and prayer.

 Later Writings (AD 85–96)